igor-ramazanov/scala-native-unikernel-http4s-echo/README.md

 5. Wait for uploading the image and verification.
 6. On your image: "More" -> "Start Droplet".

-The app is currently deployed as `http://unikernel.igorramazanov.tech`:
+The app is currently deployed as [`http://unikernel.igorramazanov.tech`](http://unikernel.igorramazanov.tech) (you can simply open it in the browser):
 ```
 curl -v http://unikernel.igorramazanov.tech